 Our U.S. Services Segment provides a variety of business process services ("BPS"), such as program administration, assessments, and related consulting work for U.S. state and local government programs.
 These services support a variety of programs, including the Affordable Care Act ("ACA"), Medicaid, the Children's Health Insurance Program ("CHIP"), Temporary Assistance to Needy Families ("TANF"), and child support programs.
-Over the last three years, many programs in this segment have been operating with depressed margins resulting from the pause in Medicaid redeterminations.
-The depressed margins have resulted from reduced operating leverage in the segment as costs cannot scale down at the same rate to meet lower demand due to requirements to fulfill other obligations on these contracts.
-With the resumption of redeterminations, we expect fiscal year 2024 and beyond to reflect a recovery of operating leverage.
+Previously, this segment suffered from reduced operating leverage resulting from the pause in Medicaid redeterminations during the COVID-19 pandemic, which resumed in fiscal year 2023.